BlackRock Inc. Lowers Position in Orchard Therapeutics plc (NASDAQ:ORTX)

-BlackRock Inc. trimmed its holdings in shares of Orchard Therapeutics plc (NASDAQ:ORTX) by 0.9% in the third quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+BlackRock Inc. cut its stake in Orchard Therapeutics plc (NASDAQ:ORTX) by 0.9% in the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 703,497 shares of the company’s stock after selling 6,398 shares during the quarter.
-BlackRock Inc.’s holdings in Orchard Therapeutics were worth $2,891,000 at the end of the most recent quarter.
+BlackRock Inc.’s holdings in Orchard Therapeutics were worth $2,891,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other institutional investors and hedge funds have also modified their holdings of ORTX.
-Matisse Capital bought a new position in Orchard Therapeutics during the third quarter valued at $58,000.
+Other institutional investors and hedge funds have also modified their holdings of the company.
+Matisse Capital purchased a new stake in shares of Orchard Therapeutics during the third quarter valued at approximately $58,000.
 Marshall Wace North America L.P. bought a new position in shares of Orchard Therapeutics in the second quarter worth $87,000.
-Virtu Financial LLC bought a new stake in Orchard Therapeutics during the second quarter valued at $124,000.
-Engineers Gate Manager LP boosted its stake in Orchard Therapeutics by 134.6% during the second quarter.
-Engineers Gate Manager LP now owns 30,500 shares of the company’s stock valued at $183,000 after buying an additional 17,500 shares during the period.
-Finally, Athanor Capital LP bought a new stake in Orchard Therapeutics during the second quarter valued at $259,000.
+Virtu Financial LLC bought a new position in shares of Orchard Therapeutics in the second quarter worth $124,000.
+Engineers Gate Manager LP boosted its holdings in shares of Orchard Therapeutics by 134.6% in the second quarter.
+Engineers Gate Manager LP now owns 30,500 shares of the company’s stock worth $183,000 after acquiring an additional 17,500 shares during the period.
+Finally, Athanor Capital LP bought a new position in shares of Orchard Therapeutics in the second quarter worth $259,000.
 70.03% of the stock is owned by institutional investors.

-Several research analysts have recently commented on ORTX shares.
-ValuEngine upgraded Orchard Therapeutics from a “buy” rating to a “strong-buy” rating in a report on Tuesday, December 1st.
-Oppenheimer cut their price objective on Orchard Therapeutics from $26.00 to $16.00 and set an “outperform” rating on the stock in a research report on Monday, September 14th.
-Zacks Investment Research raised Orchard Therapeutics from a “hold” rating to a “buy” rating and set a $5.25 price objective on the stock in a research report on Friday, November 6th.
-Finally, BidaskClub cut Orchard Therapeutics from a “sell” rating to a “strong sell” rating in a research report on Tuesday, December 8th.
-One equities research analyst has rated the stock with a sell rating, three have assigned a buy rating and one has issued a strong buy rating to the company.
-The stock has an average rating of “Buy” and a consensus price target of $12.75.
+A number of research firms have weighed in on ORTX.
+Oppenheimer lowered their price target on Orchard Therapeutics from $26.00 to $16.00 and set an “outperform” rating on the stock in a research report on Monday, September 14th.
+Zacks Investment Research upgraded Orchard Therapeutics from a “hold” rating to a “buy” rating and set a $5.25 price objective on the stock in a report on Friday, November 6th.
+BidaskClub cut Orchard Therapeutics from a “sell” rating to a “strong sell” rating in a research note on Tuesday, December 8th.
+Finally, ValuEngine raised Orchard Therapeutics from a “buy” rating to a “strong-buy” rating in a research note on Tuesday, December 1st.
+One research analyst has rated the stock with a sell rating, three have assigned a buy rating and one has given a strong buy rating to the stock.
+Orchard Therapeutics currently has an average rating of “Buy” and a consensus price target of $12.75.

+Orchard Therapeutics (NASDAQ:ORTX) last posted its quarterly earnings data on Tuesday, November 3rd.
+The company reported ($0.20) EPS for the quarter, topping the consensus estimate of ($0.46) by $0.26.
+The company had revenue of $2.00 million during the quarter.
+As a group, research analysts forecast that Orchard Therapeutics plc will post -1.85 EPS for the current fiscal year.

 Orchard Therapeutics plc, a biopharmaceutical company, develops gene therapies for serious and life-threatening rare diseases in the United Kingdom, European Union, and the United States.
 The company's gene therapy approach seeks to transform a patient's hematopoietic stem cells into a gene-modified drug product to treat the patient's disease through a single administration.